Skip to content

 𝟱. 𝗢𝗣𝗧𝗜𝗢𝗡 𝗧𝗢 𝗠𝗔𝗡𝗔𝗚𝗘 𝗖𝗢𝗠𝗣𝗟𝗘𝗫 𝗚𝗘𝗢𝗠𝗘𝗧𝗥𝗜𝗘𝗦

-The high variability of the products manipulated by TMG implants did not allow traditional technologies to achieve mechanisms that would guarantee a suitable grip.
+The high variability of the products manipulated by TMG machines did not allow traditional technologies to achieve mechanisms that would guarantee a suitable grip.

 𝟲. 𝗥𝗘𝗗𝗨𝗖𝗘 𝗧𝗛𝗘 𝗡𝗘𝗘𝗗 𝗧𝗢 𝗔𝗦𝗦𝗘𝗠𝗕𝗟𝗘 𝗠𝗨𝗟𝗧𝗜𝗣𝗟𝗘 𝗣𝗔𝗥𝗧𝗦